 The app has saved over 953 working hours in the past year, easing the burden on the clinic’s CSRs.
-And the team’s excited to discuss the app with new clients.
 Even staff members without pets download and test it out, ensuring they understand how to request appointments, medications, or prescription diets, enter microchip numbers, or send vaccination records to groomers and boarding facilities.
 And the app’s different methods of communication have kept clients AWAY from phone calls, allowing staff to focus on other tasks—saving Animalia about $160,048 between 2021-2022.

 “… And reaching out to them through PetDesk cuts down on phone calls and the work of our CSRs on the back end.”

 The versatility of the PetDesk app has extended the practice-client relationship a step further, especially for a Communications Manager like King.
 “Reputation management is a big part of my job, and I respond personally to every review and survey that comes through PetDesk.
 It’s good for the clinic’s accountability.
 If there’s something we could have done better, we try to resolve it.
 If staff gets called out for a job well done, that helps boost morale.”